 Gluten Free Flour: I have tested this recipe for Gluten Free Chocolate Cookies with my own GF Flour Blend, Bob's Red Mill, and Cup4Cup.
-While all 3 flour blends worked perfectly fine in this recipe, the cookie made with Cup4Cup did spread the most while the cookies made with my own gluten free flour blend and Bob's Red Mill stayed more compact.
+While all 3 flour blends worked perfectly fine in this recipe (they all contain xanthan gum), the cookie made with Cup4Cup did spread the most while the cookies made with my own gluten free flour blend and Bob's Red Mill stayed more compact.
 If you choose to make this recipe with Cup4Cup, I recommend adding an additional 10 grams of flour to this recipe.
 (ONLY IF YOU USE CUP4CUP!)
 This will help to reduce the spreading of the cookies while being baked.

 Dutch-Processed Cocoa Powder: This is a recipe where I highly recommend using dutch processed cocoa like Cacao Barry Extra Brute and Valrhona Pure Cocoa Powder.
 Using high-quality cocoa not only will give the double chocolate cookies a richer flavor but will also give them a fudgier brownie like texture.
 Natural cocoa tends to give cookies a bitter taste, drier crumb, and lighter color.

-Chocolate Chips: I use a mix of Dark Chocolate Chips and Dark Chocolate Chunks in this recipe.
+Chocolate Chips: I use a mix of Dark Chocolate Chips and Dark Chocolate Chunks in this gluten-free chocolate cookie recipe.
 You can also use mini chocolate chips.
 I am a big fan of 64% Belgian Dark Chocolate Chunks found at Aldi in the US.
-You could even add some candied cocoa nibs to this recipe if you happen to have some on hands.
+You could even add some candied cocoa nibs to this recipe if you happen to have some on hand.